 \subsection{Heuristics on large deviations: link with the SSEP}

 In this section, we highlight the relationship between the contour dynamics away from the poles and the SSEP.
-This relationship is a central guideline of the proof of the large deviations (the structure of the proof is detailed in Section~\ref{sec_outline_proof}).
-A heuristic derivation of the rate function of Theorem~\ref{theo_large_dev} is also proposed using the link with the SSEP.\\
+This relationship serves as a guideline in the proof of large deviations (the structure of the proof is detailed in Section~\ref{sec_outline_proof}).
+A heuristic derivation of the rate function of Theorem~\ref{theo_large_dev} is proposed below using the link with the SSEP.\\